thomaskbird/portfolio/README.md

 ### Todo
 1. Implement react-loading-skeleton
-2. Framer Motion - Figure out how to reverse animation whileInView
+2. Framer Motion -
+   1. Figure out how to reverse animation whileInView
+   2. Consider converting project sections from magic scroll to motion and using useScroll